wesavetheworld/wordpress-video-chat/readme.txt

 This now shows the Google reCaptcha that TinyChat use, You may need to click on the shield to display unsecured content as TinyChat don't currently have the encryption set.

 = 1.6.0 =
-Removed from the WordPress plug-in directory.
+* Removed from the WordPress plug-in directory.

+= 1.6.4 =
+* Major update, Rewrote the chat function increasing the security, Re-added YouTube.

 == Social Sites ==